 Non-Dickinson Faculty: Faculty from other colleges or universities are eligible to apply to participate in some Dickinson workshops, but only Dickinson faculty are eligible to apply for Sustainability Education Funds (SEF Grants) and for participation in the Valley and Ridge project.

-- Expected contribution to curricular, co-curricular and extra-curricular opportunities for learning about sustainability and/or climate change problems and their solutions
+- Expected contribution to curricular, co-curricular and extra-curricular opportunities for learning about sustainability problems and their solutions

-- Expected enhancement of the capabilities of faculty and students for research, scholarship, and creative work on sustainability and/or climate change
+- Expected enhancement of the capabilities of faculty and students for research, scholarship and creative work that contribute to greater understanding of sustainability

 - Potential to benefit the campus and community by advancing sustainable practices, behaviors and policies